harshdeep-5911/harshdeep-5911/README.md

 # Hi, I'm Harshdeep Singh 👋

 I'm a **Web Developer** passionate about building scalable and efficient software solutions.
-Currently exploring cutting-edge technologies and working on exciting projects in **[Your Focus Area]**.
+Currently exploring cutting-edge technologies and working on exciting projects using MERN Stack.

 ## Hello, Nice to Meet You !!